-Vegetation in the park comprises of mallee and drooping sheoak woodlands.
-The park protects at least ten threatened flora species listed under the NPW Act, including the rare Kangaroo Island mallee (Eucalyptus phenax ssp. compressa) and the endangered Kangaroo Island spider-orchid (Caladenia ovata).
+Vegetation in the park comprises mallee and drooping sheoak woodlands.
+The park protects at least 10 threatened plants listed under the NPW Act, including the rare Kangaroo Island mallee (Eucalyptus phenax ssp. compressa), the KI pomaderris and the endangered Kangaroo Island spider-orchid (Caladenia ovata).
 Areas of critically endangered Kangaroo Island narrow-leaved mallee woodland community are also present in the park.

 The park contains riverine, woodland and coastal environments, which support a range of fauna.
-This includes at least 27 threatened fauna species listed under the NPW Act, including the vulnerable hooded plover (Thinornis cucullatus cucullatus) and the endangered South Australian Bassian thrush (Zoothera lunulata halmaturina).
+This includes at least 27 threatened animal species listed under the NPW Act, including the vulnerable hooded plover (Thinornis cucullatus cucullatus) and the endangered South Australian Bassian thrush (Zoothera lunulata halmaturina).
 The Lashmar Lagoon and Chapman River, contained within the park, together form a wetland of national importance.
+The adjacent Antechamber Bay, as well as the Chapman River and Lashmar Lagoon, are all part of the Encounter Marine Park.

 The park contains important sites of historical significance, including early pioneer graves.
+It is also a park of ongoing cultural importance to the local community, who highly value the recreational access and connection with nature this park provides.
 A number of First Nations tool sites have also been identified within the park.